rupeshtr78/chroma-db-rag/README.md

 # chroma-db

-This repository includes a Go project for working with Chroma DB and embedding models.
+This repository includes a Go project for working with Chroma DB and ollama embedding models.
 It can set up and run a vector database using Chroma DB, handle user queries, and interact with an embedding model.
 It also includes a Dockerfile for running the project locally and a docker compose file to run the project in a container.
 ## Getting Started

 ### Prerequisites